arifian853/donation_page/README.md

-# donation_page
+# payment_page
-Page for donating me some coffee or something.
+Page for simple QR Code payment with multiple choice

+With E- Wallet, Cryptocurrency, or Bank Transfer